 Going off the grid has allowed Kendra to remove the dishwasher and gain valuable storage space:

-Gardening is a very important step toward self-suffciency and manufactured homesteading.
-Kendra has lots of raised beds as well as the green house.
+Gardening is a very important step toward self-sufficiency and manufactured homesteading.
+Kendra has lots of raised beds as well as the greenhouse.

 Kendra and her family are so inspiring – they have a gorgeous family, a beautiful home, and live exactly how they want.
 It’s an honorable and commendable way of life!